TTFH/Teardown-Converter/README.md

 ## Know Bugs
 - Some shapes are rotated 90° on the y axis from the correct position.
 - There are some lines on the terrain where tiles are split a few voxels apart.
-- Joints are all over the place and not on the correct location.

 ## Task list
 #### Add the next attributes to the xml file: